Jürgen Ohlsen: Career

 In 1935, Ohlsen played the role of a supporter of aviator Ernst Udet in Heinz Paul's Wunder des Fliegens (Wonder of Flying).
 His acting career subsequently ended and by 1940 he was no longer a public figure.

 Later years and death

 After he reached adulthood, Ohlsen was deemed suspicious by the Nazi regime.
 According to a report by the Osnabrück Gestapo, during 1940 or 1941 it was considered to send him to a concentration camp where he would have been killed.
+David Welch, writing in Propaganda and the German Cinema, 1933–1945, stated that Ohlsen was later sent to a concentration camp due to his homosexuality according to the Supreme Headquarters Allied Expeditionary Force.

+Ohlsen went from being a HJ to the NS Student Bund, then the Reich Labor Service, and on 15 January 1940 he entered the Wehrmacht where he served with distinction, winning both the Iron Cross II and the Iron Cross.
+He fought as a sapper on the Eastern Front between August 1941 and February 1944 in some ferocious Soviet battles.
+These included Charkov and Belgorod in October 1941, the Donetsk battle the next month, and from June to the end of December 1942, various significant defensive actions in and around Kirov.
+He was evacuated to the Military Hospital at Baden bei Wien (Vienna) due to ‘multiple grenade splinters throughout his entire body and recovered there on 24 February 1944.

 After World War II, Ohlsen led a private life.
 He died on 23 September 1994 at the age of 77 in Düsseldorf.